-iv) \\Met from Nirbhaya Fund.
+iv) Met from Nirbhaya Fund.

-- In the light of BJP's promise to pass the Women's Reservation Bill which proposed a 33 per cent reservation for women in Parliament and State Assemblies, the absence of interventions to address this gap reflects the lack of political commitment. - To make the Gender Budget Statement effective, the format should require ministries/departments to report the specific measures taken to engender their schemes and the budgetary allocations for these measures.
-The GBS should capture both quantitative as well as qualitative information regarding the interventions by the various ministries.
-A GBS would be really useful if it could provide information about the gender responsive components for schemes reported in Part B of the GBS and the allocations for these components.
+- In the light of BJP's promise to pass the Women's Reservation Bill which proposed a 33 per cent reservation for women in Parliament and State Assemblies, the absence of interventions to address this gap reflects their lack of political commitment. - Allocations towards the Scheme for Transgender Persons under Ministry of Social Justice and Empowerment have been meagre and largely remained unspent.